Code-Institute-Submissions/sreninc-tailwind-ms3_SeptResub/README.md

 1. Timer Function on app searches: https://stackoverflow.com/questions/4220126/run-javascript-function-when-user-finishes-typing-instead-of-on-key-up
 1. Creating a textarea that auto-resizes: https://stackoverflow.com/questions/454202/creating-a-textarea-with-auto-resize
 1. TailwindCSS & Flask Guide: https://testdriven.io/blog/flask-htmx-tailwind
+1. refactoringUI.com for their insights in improving design (as much as I was able to follow it!)